-Whether you live in our own house, a share house, with your family or in a cupboard under the stairs, here’s six simple tips to have your space looking ‘gramable in no time, without spending a cent.
+Whether you live in our own house, a share house, with your family or in a cupboard under the stairs, here are six simple tips to have your space looking ‘gramable in no time, without spending a cent.

 #1 Add colour using soft furnishings

-Have on hand a couple of colour options for cushions and rugs so that you can regularly change the feel of your space in an instant – without spending money each time you feel the need for a refresh.
+Have a couple of colour options for cushions and rugs so that you can change the feel of your space in an instant – without spending money each time you feel the need for a refresh.

 #2 Find free furniture

 The trick to making it look good is this: keep it in good condition.
-Just because it’s retro doesn’t mean it has to be shabby.
-Throw a coat of paint on it or sand out any scratches and bumps and you’ll be right as rain.
+Just because it’s second-hand doesn’t mean it has to be shabby.
+Throw a coat of paint on it or sand out any scratches and bumps and you’ll be as right as rain.

 #3 Plants, plants, everywhere plants

 You don’t need us to tell you that indoor plants are in vogue, and not just for their good looks.
-As you wander passed trendy homeware stores selling a single cactus with a $100 price tag, don’t get turned off.
-For a more cost effective way to fill your house with plants, start swapping cuttings with friends or neighbours (there’s also online groups to help you swap plants with strangers.)
+Don’t get turned off by trendy homewares stores selling a single cactus with a $100 price tag.
+For a more cost effective way to fill your house with plants, start swapping cuttings with friends or neighbours (there are also online groups to help you swap plants with strangers.)
 Heck, you might even find it enjoyable and make new friends too, and plant lovers are always happy help other plant lovers out with advice to care for your plants.